Sample Amrita's Choice Worksheet

 By Colleen Messina

-1 Young Amrita sat on the bluffs above the ocean, twisting her hair into a shining braid.
-Her white-blond hair and her white robe made her look like a marble statue resting on the heather except for the nervous motion of her hands.
-Over and under went the strands of hair.
+1 Young Amrita sat on the bluffs above the ocean, twisting her hair into a burnished braid.
+Her white-blond hair and her white robe made her look like a marble statue resting on the heather, but the nervous motion of her hands betrayed her humanity.
+Over and under she wove the shining strands of hair.
 Round and round went her thoughts.

 For the complete story with questions: click here for printable